 SHAREHOLDER ALERT - Bronstein, Gewirtz & Grossman, LLC Notifies Investors of Class Action Against Cronos Group, Inc. (CRON) and Lead Plaintiff Deadline – November 5, 2018

 NEW YORK, Oct.
-11, 2018 (GLOBE NEWSWIRE) -- Attorney Advertising--(PR Newswire)--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Cronos Group, Inc. ("Cronos" or the "Company") (NASDAQ:CRON) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Cronos securities between August 21, 2018, and August 30, 2018, both dates inclusive (the "Class Period").
+17, 2018 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Cronos Group, Inc. ("Cronos" or the "Company") (NASDAQ:CRON) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Cronos securities between August 21, 2018, and August 30, 2018, both dates inclusive (the "Class Period").
 Such investors are encouraged to join this case by visiting the firm's site: http://www.bgandg.com/cron.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.